MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### About the EDU app

 Contoso offers a web-based productivity tool that teachers use to grade students’ work.
 It supports teachers during the entire process of setting, correcting, marking, grading, and giving feedback on assignments.
 It can be done for any subject and have any form, such as essays, papers, and letters.
-Additionally, the app offers various options, such as plagiarism checking to promote original writing, Team hand-ins to stimulate collaborating in groups and peer assessment and feedback to help students learn from each other.
+Additionally, the app offers various options, such as checking plagiarism  to promote original writing, team hand-ins to stimulate collaborating in groups and peer assessment, and feedback to help students learn from each other.

 ### Pre-requisites for EDU app